TMLG5801/Realtime-3D-Player/README.md

 **⚠️ Important:** Check the **"Add Python 3.10 to PATH"** option at the bottom during installation!

-**Hardware:** NVIDIA GPU only.
-Please ensure your graphics drivers are up to date.
+**Optional OBS Installation**

+**Hardware:** NVIDIA RTX series graphics cards are required, and the latest graphics card drivers must be installed.

 ### 2. Install Environment (First Time Only)
 Double-click **`install_env.bat`** in the project directory.

 * The script will automatically create a virtual environment (venv) and download the GPU version of PyTorch and other dependencies.
-* **Note**: This process involves downloading 2GB+ of data.
+* **Note**: This process involves downloading 5GB+ of data.
 Please wait until the window indicates completion or closes automatically.

 ### 3. Start Application
 Double-click **`run_app.bat`** to launch.